icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [angulartics2](https://github.com/angulartics/angulartics2) - Vendor-agnostic analytics for Angular2 applications.
 * [@blue-cardinal/ngx-google-analytics](https://github.com/blue-cardinal/ngx-google-analytics) - This package provides a module that injects the Google Analytics tag manager script into your Angular project.
 It provides some guardrails against including the tag manager script in a dev environment.
 * [clickstream-analytics-on-aws-web-sdk](https://github.com/aws-solutions/clickstream-analytics-on-aws-web-sdk) - [Clickstream Web SDK](https://aws-solutions.github.io/clickstream-analytics-on-aws/en/latest/sdk-manual/web/) can help you easily collect click stream data from browser to your AWS environments through the data pipeline provisioned by this solution.
-* [Heap](https://help.heap.io/data-management/code-and-framework-management/using-heap-with-popular-web-frameworks-libraries/#angular) - Heap is the only digital insights platform that gives you complete understanding of your customers' digital journeys, so you can quickly improve conversion, retention, and customer delight.
+* [Heap](https://help.heap.io/data-management/code-and-framework-management/using-heap-with-popular-web-frameworks-libraries/#angular) - The only digital insights platform that gives you complete understanding of your customers' digital journeys, so you can quickly improve conversion, retention, and customer delight.
 * [litlyx](https://github.com/Litlyx/litlyx) - The easiest dev-centric analytics tool. `Litlyx` is an open-source analytics solution for any JavaScript framework.
 Setup takes less then 30 seconds and just one line of code!
 * [@luzmo/ngx-embed](https://www.npmjs.com/package/@luzmo/ngx-embed) - A library for embedding [Luzmo](https://www.luzmo.com/) dashboards in your Angular application.
 * [ngx-amplitude](https://github.com/th3n00bc0d3r/ngx-amplitude) - A library that provides an easy-to-use interface for integrating [Amplitude](https://amplitude.com/) analytics into your Angular 18+ standalone applications.
 It includes a global initialization module and a service for logging events.